Explore science with this water cycle project created with LEGOs®!

 We used a LEGO Baseplate to create our water cycle.
 This allows room for building a large picture while all the LEGOS are attached to the base so it's mobile.

-We used some small gray bricks to indicate rainy weather on our project but let the kids go with whatever weather they'd like to create -- you can play Mother Nature and whip up a storm if you'd like.
+We used some small gray bricks to indicate rainy weather on our water cycle project but let your kids go with whatever weather they'd like to create -- you can play Mother Nature and whip up a storm if you'd like.

 You might choose green or brown LEGOS.
 Or get fancy and add in some trees!